nik0spapp/wmil/README.md

 Weighted multiple-instance learning algorithm
 ======================
-The attached code implements the multiple-instance learning algorithm for aspect-based sentiment analysis which was proposed in the paper listed below.
+The attached code is a python implementation of the multiple-instance learning algorithm for aspect-based sentiment analysis which was proposed in the paper listed below.
 Moreoever, the features extracted from seven datasets are provided for research purposes.